gOATiful/para-shortcuts/README.md

 - [Restore entry from archive](restore-entry-from-archive)

 ### Init Vault
-Para follows a simple folder structure to organize your knowlage.
+Para follows a simple folder structure to organize your knowledge.
 This command creates the folders accordingly in the root of the vault.

 ### Create new entry